AndreBL/ip6neigh/README.md

 ## Dependencies

-One only needs to install `ip` and `curl` packages.
-It has been tested on Chaos Calmer (v15.05.1 and v15.05) of OpenWrt.
+One only needs to install `ip-full` and `curl` packages.
+It has been tested on the following router operating systems:

-Note about LEDE support: The author intends to confirm support for this script on LEDE as well.
-However, the current version of the ip-full package in LEDE has an issue that prevents its operation.
-Ticket: https://bugs.lede-project.org/index.php?do=details&task_id=620
+* OpenWrt Chaos Calmer v15.05.1
+* OpenWrt Chaos Calmer v15.05
+* LEDE Snapshot r3778-312b9dc
+* LEDE v17.01.0 (requires upgrading ip-full package to v4.4.0-9 or later, from the snapshot build)

 Additional dependency for 'snooping' mode is `tcpdump`.